PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection

-\textbf{Effects of RoI-grid pooling module.} RoI-grid pooling module is proposed in Sec.~\ref{sec:roi_grid_pool} for aggregating RoI features from very sparse keypoints.
-Here we investigate the effects of RoI-grid pooling module by replacing it with the RoI-aware pooling \cite{shi2020part} and keeping other modules consistent.
-As shown in Table~\ref{tab:exp_vsa_roigrid}, the experiments show that the performance drops significantly when replacing RoI-grid pooling module.
+\textbf{Effects of RoI-grid Pooling Module.} RoI-grid pooling module is proposed in Sec.~\ref{sec:roi_grid_pool} for aggregating RoI features from the very sparse keypoints.
+Here we investigate the effects of RoI-grid pooling module by replacing it with the RoI-aware pooling \citep{shi2020part} and keeping other modules consistent.
+As shown in the $3^{rd}$ and $4^{th}$ rows Table~\ref{tab:exp_vsa_roigrid}, the experiments show that the performance drops significantly when replacing RoI-grid pooling.
 It validates that our proposed RoI-grid pooling module can aggregate much richer contextual information to generate more discriminative RoI features.

-Compared with the previous RoI-aware pooling module, our proposed RoI-grid pooling module~\cite{shi2020part} can generate denser grid-wise feature representation by supporting different overlapped ball areas among different grid points, while RoI-aware pooling module may generate lots of zeros due to the sparse inside points of RoIs.
-That means our proposed RoI-grid pooling module is especially effective for aggregating local features from very sparse point-wise features, such as in our PV-RCNN framework to aggregate features from a very small number of keypoints.
+Compared with the previous RoI-aware pooling module~\citep{shi2020part}, our proposed RoI-grid pooling module can generate denser grid-wise feature representation by supporting different overlapped ball areas among different grid points, while RoI-aware pooling module may generate lots of zeros due to the sparse inside points of RoIs.
+That means our proposed RoI-grid pooling module is especially effective for aggregating local features from the very sparse point-wise features, such as in our PV-RCNN framework to aggregate features from a very small number of keypoints.